sanjanb/langchain/about.md

 content-type: eg
 ---

-I'm **Sanjan B M**—an engineer and writer focused on making AI concepts practical and accessible.
+I'm **Sanjan B M** an engineer and writer focused on making AI concepts practical and accessible.

 My areas of interest: